How I turned my Monday inbox chaos into a 2-minute AI briefing

-Every Monday morning, I used to spend the first 30 to 40 minutes of my day doing the same thing: figuring out what was on fire, what could wait, and what I had forgotten to reply to the week before.
-As an IT Manager at a large company, my inbox is a permanent mix of SLA violations, vendor escalations, project updates, and the occasional “did you see this?” email that quietly becomes a crisis by Wednesday.
+Every Monday morning, I used to spend the first 30 to 40 minutes of my day doing the same thing: figuring out what was urgent, what could wait, and what I had forgotten to reply to the week before.
+As an IT Manager at a large company, my inbox is always a mix of SLA violations, vendor escalations, project updates, and the occasional email that quietly becomes a crisis by Wednesday.

-I decided to automate that ritual.
-What I built is a weekly AI-powered email briefing that lands in my Notion workspace every Monday morning, structured, prioritized, and actionable, generated from my Outlook inbox, powered by Claude, and orchestrated by n8n.
+I decided to automate that.
+What I built is a weekly AI-powered email briefing that lands in my Notion workspace every Monday morning.
+It’s structured, prioritized, and ready to act on.
+It pulls from my Outlook inbox, uses Claude as the AI layer, and runs on n8n.
 No backend.
 No custom code deployment.
 No expensive SaaS tools.

-But the most interesting thing I learned along the way had nothing to do with the technology.
+But the most interesting thing I learned had nothing to do with the technology.

 The stack

-Four tools, one pipeline: Microsoft Outlook as the email source, n8n as the automation orchestrator (self-hosted on my VPS), Claude via the Anthropic API as the intelligence layer, and Notion as the destination where the report appears.
+Four tools, one pipeline: Microsoft Outlook as the email source, n8n as the automation tool (self-hosted on my VPS), Claude via the Anthropic API as the intelligence layer, and Notion as the place where the report appears.

-Every Monday at 8:00 AM, the workflow pulls every email from the past seven days from Outlook, sends them to Claude for analysis, and writes a formatted report into a Notion database.
+Every Monday at 8:00 AM, the workflow pulls every email from the past seven days, sends them to Claude for analysis, and writes a formatted report into a Notion database.
 The whole process takes under two minutes.

 What the report looks like

-The output is not a dump of emails.
-Claude produces a structured intelligence briefing organized into sections: critical items requiring immediate action, medium priority follow-ups, low priority monitoring, emails I sent that never got a reply, weekly metrics, and a prioritized to-do list for the week ahead.
+The output is not just a list of emails.
+Claude produces a structured briefing with sections: critical items that need immediate action, medium priority follow-ups, low priority things to monitor, emails I sent that never got a reply, weekly metrics, and a to-do list for the week ahead.

 Three things I had to learn the hard way

 Prompt engineering is product design.
 The difference between a useful report and a useless one is not the AI model.
-It is the prompt.
-I went through at least six iterations.
-Explicit format constraints work better than vague instructions.
-Telling Claude to use bullet points, limit to five items per section, and not repeat the same item across sections eliminated roughly 30% of redundant content and made the output genuinely usable.
+It’s the prompt.
+I went through at least six versions.
+Being very specific about the format works much better than giving vague instructions.
+Telling Claude to use bullet points, limit to five items per section, and not repeat the same item across sections removed about 30% of redundant content and made the output actually usable.

 The token problem is an architecture problem.
-Early on, I was sending a full week of raw email JSON to the API, including conversation IDs, full recipient arrays, and thread metadata that added tokens without adding any analytical value.
-I hit rate limits before I hit insight.
-The fix was data hygiene upstream: strip everything irrelevant before the AI call.
+Early on, I was sending a full week of raw email data to the API, including conversation IDs, full recipient lists, and thread metadata that added tokens without adding any value.
+I hit rate limits before I got useful results.
+The fix was simple: clean the data before sending it to the AI.
 Input size dropped by 70%.
 Output quality stayed the same.

-Native nodes have limits; HTTP requests do not. n8n’s Notion node is convenient but opinionated.
-For anything beyond simple field writes, switching to a raw HTTP Request gives you full control over the Notion API.
-Once I made that switch, the block limit problem disappeared entirely.
+Native nodes have limits; HTTP requests don’t. n8n’s Notion node is convenient but limited.
+For anything beyond basic field writes, using a raw HTTP request gives you full control over the Notion API.
+Once I made that switch, the block limit problem disappeared.

 The pattern underneath

-What I actually built is a context aggregation and intelligence layer.
-Pull data.
-Strip noise.
-Structure with AI.
-Write to a knowledge base.
-The same pattern applies to almost any operational workflow: ticket briefings from an IT system, SLA monitoring with proactive alerts, meeting note summarization, vendor communication tracking.
+What I actually built is a simple pattern: pull data, remove noise, structure it with AI, write it to a knowledge base.
+The same approach works for almost any operational workflow: ticket briefings from an IT system, SLA monitoring, meeting note summaries, vendor communication tracking.
 The architecture is reusable.
 The prompt changes.
 The data source changes.
-The intelligence layer stays the same.
+The core logic stays the same.

 What this taught me about AI

-Here is the thing I keep coming back to.
-This system does not make decisions for me.
+This system doesn’t make decisions for me.
 I still read every flagged item.
 I still make every call.
-What it does is eliminate the cognitive overhead of orientation, the 40 minutes I used to spend just figuring out where I stood before I could even start thinking.
+What it does is remove the cognitive overhead of getting oriented, the 40 minutes I used to spend just figuring out where I stood before I could start thinking.

-AI does not replace judgment.
-It prepares you to exercise it.
-And for knowledge workers, that distinction matters more than almost anything else in how we think about what these tools are actually for.
+AI doesn’t replace judgment.
+It prepares you to use it.
+For knowledge workers, that distinction matters more than almost anything else.

 Leave a comment